 ARTICLE 4:UNIVERSITY FACULTY COUNCIL

-The voting membership of the University Faculty Council shall be composed of elected faculty and librarians as well as ex-officio members and students.
+The voting membership of the University Faculty Council shall be composed of elected faculty as well as ex-officio members and students.

 Ex-officio voting members of the University Faculty Council shall include: